Devs can now reply directly to user reviews on the Apple App Store

-Apple has updated both the iOS and macOC digital App Store storefronts to give developers the ability to reply directly to user reviews.
+Apple has updated both the iOS and macOS digital App Store storefronts to give developers the ability to reply directly to user reviews.

 Previously, the App Store didn’t offer a straightforward way for developers to directly address problems or criticisms players might have experienced while using their apps.